anonymousresearcher2026/AICompanionBench/README.md

-This repo provides access to our AICompanionBench project.
+This repository contains the supporting materials for the AICompanionBench project.